PolakiJayaKrishna/Java-DSA/OOP/README.md

 🔹 4.
 Encapsulation

-All fields are private; access is controlled through getters/setters.
+All fields are private and accessed through getters/setters with validation.

 🔹 5.
 Polymorphism

-showRole() and payFees() behave differently depending on object type.
+showRole() and payFees() behave differently depending on the object.

 ▶️ How to Run
 Compile all files:
 javac OOP/*.java

 Run Main:
 java OOP.Main

 📋 Menu Options